ArdanaLabs/audit/src/attacks/pump.md

 1. There is a sort of _conservation law_ point of view, the statement $I(x) = 0$ from [@DanaswapWhitepaper] can be interpreted as saying "balances of assets are conserved" across the exchange.
 2. We observe an absence of prince manipulation scandals in Curve, the exchange based on [@StableSwapWhitepaper].

-### 2. Incentive alignment
+### Incentive alignment

 \begin{belief}[Arbitrage makes belief more true]\label{blf}
 Arbitrageurs make \texttt{Danaswap}'s beliefs more true.
 \end{belief}

-In light of rudimentary definitions of arbitrage ([Wikipedia](https://en.wikipedia.org/wiki/Arbitrage#Price_convergence), [Investopedia](https://www.investopedia.com/terms/a/arbitrage.asp)), this is equivalent to believing that `Danaswap` forms a market at all.
+In light of rudimentary definitions of arbitrage ([Wikipedia](https://en.wikipedia.org/wiki/Arbitrage#Price_convergence), [Investopedia](https://www.investopedia.com/terms/a/arbitrage.asp)), this is trivially equivalent to believing that `Danaswap` forms a market at all.
+Consequently, if some agent puts pressure on making `Danaswap`'s beliefs less true, the community of arbitrageurs will step in and apply counterpressure because it is in their interest to do so, following the definition of arbitrage.

 ## Information-based manipulation

 Another flavor in [@Manipulation]'s taxonomy is information-based manipulation.
 In information-based manipulation, the manipulator leverages **disinformation** to knock prices in a direction favorable to them [@Manipulation, p.
 4].

-DRAFT:
-you want to extract value from the system by making trades
-1. trade in one direction to drive the exchange rate low in one direction, then buy back in the other direction.
-2. **assuming** a sufficient community (wait this isn't going anywhere)
-3. the only way to extract money from a system is to bring the system closer to equilibrium, where eqilibrium is the V(a) = V(b).

-a huge trade will skew the exchange rates

-anything that someone does will be evened out by the community of arbitrageurs, who will profit from fixing the situation.